gusreid/gus-reid/content/classes.md

 Maintain and improve neuronal health through play!

 Telling you what to do is one way of getting you moving.
-But, I've learned that doing so produces limited results.
-Insted I like to present a game or task; creating certain constraints and inviting you to find your own way to solve the puzzle.
+But that way has quite limiting results, and is, quite frankly, unrewarding.
+I prefer turning it into a game or task; creating certain constraints and inviting you to find your own way to complete the task.

-I find this keeps my students engaged in the process, which teaches the body much more than simply repeating a bunch of reps and sets of linear movements - plus it's a lot more enjoyable!
+This way keeps you engaged in the process, which teaches the body much more than busting out reps and sets of a linear movement - plus it's a lot more fun!

 There will be Jenga blocks and tennis-balls-on-strings!

-Learn tasks that aim to improve:
+We'll work on drills that teach:
 - Balance
 - Coordination
 - Rhythm
 - Relaxation

-All ages and abilities welcome, as I can give various levels at which each drill can be approached.
+Tasks can be adjusted to accommodate all ages and abilities.
+So everyone can benefit and is welcome to these classes.

-Come play!
+Bring a curious and playful attitude!